PavPavv/my_programming_bookmarks/md/backend/docker.md

 ---

-## Docker theory
+## Docker basic theory

 ### Main rules

-Docker runs by Docker engine and create images with container.
+Docker runs by Docker engine and create images with containers.
 You can think of container like a mini-VM.
 To run Docker you need a Dockerfile.
 Who has an image can create a containers.
-In Docker every Container should just do **one main** thing.
+In Docker every container should just do **one main** thing.

 ### Data in Docker